Zoo Keeper (1983 video game)

-Zoo Keeper is an arcade video game created by Taito America and released in 1983.
+Zoo Keeper is an arcade video game released in 1983.
+It is one of the few games created by the American division of Taito.
 The player controls Zeke, a zookeeper, attempting to rescue his girlfriend Zelda from a zoo where the animals have escaped from their cages.
 The majority of the game takes place on a screen where the player builds a wall to keep animals in the zoo—jumping escaped animals to avoid contact.
 Two different platform game levels are interspersed every few rounds.
 Zoo Keeper was sold as a conversion kit for Taito's Qix.

 Gameplay

-Zoo Keeper has three different types of stages.
-In the zoo stage, Zeke runs around the edges of the screen to build up an outer wall and keep the animals from escaping.
-Each of these stages is timed, with collectible bonus items appearing at preset points.
-One item is always a net which can be used for a few seconds to put animals back in the cage at the center of the screen.
+Zoo Keeper has three types of stages which repeat in a fixed sequence.
+In the first, Zeke runs around the edges of a rectangular enclosure.
+As he moves, a brick wall is built-up below him.
+Animals bounce around inside the enclosure, making holes in the wall when they contact it.
+When an animal escapes through the wall, it runs along the outer edge where Zeke is.
+The stage is timed, with collectible bonus items appearing at preset points.
+One item is always a net which can be used for a few seconds to put animals back into a cage at the center of the screen.
 Multiple nets appear in later zoo stages.
 When time runs out, points are awarded for every animal inside the wall perimeter.

-Points are also earned for jumping over animals.
-Values grow exponentially for jumping multiple animals.
+Points are earned for jumping over animals.
+Values grow exponentially for jumping multiple animals at once without an upper bound.
 It is possible get 1,000,000 points with a single jump.

-After every second zoo stage, the goal is to jump on moving platforms to reach a platform at top center, where Zelda is tied to a tree.
+After every second zoo stage, the goal is to jump on horizontally moving platforms to reach a platform at top center, where Zelda is tied to a tree.
 Some platforms carry bonus items.
 A monkey throws down coconuts that bounce among the platforms and must be avoided.

 After every platform stage except the first, there is a stage with several escalators and a cage in front of each one.
 Zeke must cross the screen to get to each escalator, jumping over both the animals running toward him and the cage itself.
-Zelda is at the top of the last escalator.
-If he reaches her, the player earns an extra life.
-The first bonus stage has two escalators, the second one has three, and subsequent bonus stages have four.
+An extra life is awarded for reaching Zelda at the top of the last escalator.
+The first bonus stage has two escalators, the second has three, and subsequent bonus stages have four.

+One life is lost whenever Zeke touches an animal without having a net.
+In the platform stages, a life is lost when hit by a coconut or falling off the bottom of the screen.
+The game ends when all lives are lost.